 JAPANESE LANGUAGE PROGRAM

 The Japanese Language Program, offered by the Center for Language Education and Research, provides multiple tracks and levels of Japanese language courses according to students’ needs and linguistic backgrounds.
-Exchange, non-degree students as well as degree students from all over the world are studying Japanese.
+Exchange, and general non-degree students as well as degree students from all over the world are studying Japanese language offered by CLER - Center for Language Education and Research.

 1. Courses for Non-Native Speakers of Japanese